Sbussiso/sourcebox-sourcelightning/README.md

 - Choose between models like OpenAI, Mistral, and Gemini
 - Access models quickly and locally, no sign in required

 <br/>

 ### Download AI powered application to your local machine
 - Monitor your machine load and specs with a full AI operations summary using PC scanner.
 - Query your local files with our handy File Reader.
+- access quickly and locally, no sign in required

 <br/>